This post shows you how to get good grades in college.

 I have always been a student that tries really hard, but doesn’t always get the best grades.
 I ended high school with a 3.4 and was really content with that.

 Everyone makes college out to be the hardest thing in the world and I was expecting my grades to completely plummet, but luckily, I have been getting so many better grades.

 I honestly think the main reason I am doing better is because I actually like what I am learning but I have come up with quite the study method that has made my life so much easier!

-I used to have the worst test anxiety and now I am much more comfortable going and taking exams because I am a lot more prepared.
-I still get anxiety sometimes, but it's a lot less than before.
+I used to have the worst test anxiety and now I am much more comfortable going and taking exams thanks to CBD vapes.
+I use CBD for health purposes and always look for quality product without THC, if you are wondering where to buy CBD vapes, just click here.
+I still get anxiety sometimes, but it’s a lot less than before.

 Figuring out the best method of studying can be hard, so this post shows you how to get good grades in college with five tips that have transformed the way I study and the reason I received a 3.7 last semester.
 (EDIT: I finished up spring semester with a 4.0 using these tips!)

 (oh and btw, I know that a lot of people have a better GPA than me but I still think a 3.7 is pretty dang good)

 Reason #1: Write everything down in a planner!

 I am an avid planner and need everything written down!
 At the end of every class I write down everything I need to do for the next class.

 When I say everything, I mean everything.
 Along with all the page numbers I have to read, people I have to email, and websites I have to check.